adamyonk/adamyonk.com/src/pages/resume.md

 # Job History

+## Jeli

+Software Engineer
+November 2020 — Present

 ## InVision

-Senior Programmer, Lead Programmer
+Senior Software Engineer, Lead Software Engineer
-June 2018 – Present
+June 2018 – November 2020

 I have worked closely with the design team and led the charge to implement an "App Store" UI for third-party Studio plugins.
 I've been refactoring legacy